Dafnik/ssp/README.md

 ```

 ### Cleanup cron job
-Delete previews with not activity in the last 30 days.
+Delete previews with no activity in the last 30 days.
 ```bash
 # /home/ubuntu/cronDeleteUnusedPreviews.sh